All along the watchtowers: The diaolou of Kaiping

 Ambling along the town’s streets the memory can’t help searching its data banks to find something with which to compare.
 Hanoi and parts of old Bangkok spring to mind but the shoe doesn’t quite fit either of them.
 Then turning into Zhonghua Road the penny drops.
 Queen’s Road West, Hong Kong!
 Right down to the sharp kink in the road.
 This is what Hong Kong must have looked like a hundred years ago.
 Except for the people.

-At 3.00pm on a Tuesday afternoon people are few and far between, and wandering along the quiet streets one could easily be forgiven for thinking that the town is dying.
-At the corner of Dixi and Weidi Street there are two particularly large impressive qilou whose ground floor businesses, which boast beautiful art deco entrances, are darkened and deserted.
+At 3.00 pm on a Tuesday afternoon people are few and far between, and wandering along the quiet streets one could easily be forgiven for thinking that the town is dying.
+At the corner of Dixi and Weidi Street, there are two particularly large impressive qilou whose ground floor businesses, which boast beautiful art deco entrances, are darkened and deserted.
 Elsewhere, elderly storekeepers take advantage of the lack of customers for an afternoon nap.
-One of the few people around is a girl cooking up eggplant, sweet potato, chillies, tofu, small fishes and numerous other delicacies on what looks like a huge pizza pan at the corner of Zhonghua East and Renmin Roads.
+One of the few people around is a girl cooking up eggplant, sweet potato, chillies, tofu, small fish and numerous other delicacies on what looks like a huge pizza pan at the corner of Zhonghua East and Renmin Roads.
 I remember I’m hungry.

 Chikan was actually founded in 1649 and in less than 30 years it had grown to become a regional maritime hub attracting merchants from all around the Pearl River Delta area.
 For most of its existence two clans, the Situ and the Guan, dominated the town.
 Although most of the rivalry was economic, it did at times benefit the whole population.
 In 1923 the Situ family built a public library, an impressive three-storey building at 17 Di Dong Road.
 Not to be outdone, overseas members of the Guan family opened their own library in 1929.
 It stands at the western end of Dixi Road, topped with a baroque tower rising above the treetops, and a clock imported from Germany.
 Both buildings are still open to the public and provide reading rooms on the ground floor.